bubu93200/MIT/MuseScoreRessources/readme.md

    - Portaudio
    - WinSparkle
    - zlib
    All of these are open-source projects.
 Although it is possible to download them individually and build them yourself to create the required libraries, it is much easier to use prebuilt libraries and include files.
+   Package is available on my github
 4. ***Modify Cmake setting for Visual Studio 2022*** In MuseScore Root, you have a file CMakeSettings.json.
 Rename this in CMakeSettings.json.old and create the same file CMakeSettings.json.
 In this file replace "Visual Studio 16 2019 Win64" by "Visual Studio 17 2022 Win64".